Supervised Learning-enhanced Multi-Group Actor Critic for Live Stream Allocation in Feed: Proposed Framework

 \subsubsection{Layer Normalization}

 A recent work on RL divergence and instability \cite{yue2024understanding} shows that offline critic learning exhibits a \textit{self-excitation} pattern.
-Specifically, Q-value iteration can inadvertently cause the target Q value $Q(s_{t+1}, a^{*})$ to increase even more than the increment of $Q(s_t, a_t)$, which amplifies the TD-error and traps the critic learning process in a positive feedback loop until model collapse.
+Specifically, iteration of the Q value can inadvertently cause the target Q value $Q(s_{t+1}, a^{*})$ to increase even more than the increment of $Q(s_t, a_t)$, amplifying the TD error and trapping the critic learning process in a positive feedback loop until the model collapse.
 Therefore, normalization techniques, such as \textit{Layer Normalization} \cite{ba2016layer} can be utilized to alleviate divergence and instability problems.

 From the proof in Appendix D of \cite{yue2024understanding}, we know that for any input $\mathbf{x}$ and any direction $\mathbf{v}$, if a network applies Layer Normalization to the input, then we have $k_{\rm NTK}(\mathbf{x}, \mathbf{x} + \lambda \mathbf{v}) \leq C$, where $\lambda > 0$, $C$ is a constant, and $k_{\rm NTK}$ is the \textit{Neural Tangent Kernel} (NTK) \cite{jacot2018neural}.
 This theoretically indicates that a network with Layer Normalization is less sensitive to input variations and can maintain stable gradients despite perturbations during model training.
 Hence, we apply Layer Normalization to the inputs of both the actor and critic networks, as shown in Fig. \ref{fig:3}.